Commentary: For Tom Brady, the cost of greatness finally became too great

 His body had plenty of athletic life left in it: After his stutter-step retracted retirement last season, he still finished third in the league in passing in 2022 and made the playoffs at the age of 45.
 What got him was all the unseen, unphysical burdens that can settle on a man’s mind and tense shoulders in his 40s: a cleave in his marriage, parenting concerns with three children, a crypto lawsuit, too many business obligations.

-In a pregame news conference before his last Super Bowl in 2021, Brady mused on retirement and said, “I think I’ll know when it’s time… .
-I think I’ll know, and I’ll understand that I gave everything I could… .
-You put a lot into it.
-I don’t think I can ever go at this game half-assed.
-You know, I got to put everything into it.
-So, when I put it all out there, and I feel like I can’t do that anymore - I don’t feel like I can commit to the team in the way that the team needs me - then I think that’s probably time to walk away.”
+In a pregame news conference before his last Super Bowl in 2021, Brady mused on retirement and said, “I think I’ll know when it’s time. … I think I’ll know, and I’ll understand that I gave everything I could. … You put a lot into it. … You know, I got to put everything into it.
+So, when I put it all out there, and I feel like I can’t do that anymore – I don’t feel like I can commit to the team in the way that the team needs me – then I think that’s probably time to walk away.”

+His exhaustive, obsessive work at the smallest details allowed him to transfer his excellence from the New England Patriots to the Tampa Bay Buccaneers and lift another Lombardi Trophy and Super Bowl MVP award.

 You hope that what Brady felt sitting on that sand dune filming his retirement announcement was a sense that he had figured his life out.
 You hope that he has finally laid down his all-in-ness, and can go on peaceably to less rigid and obsessive pursuits.
 Like fishing with his son on a Sunday, a simple and commonplace pleasure in the week of an ordinary middle-aged man.